-Safety escorts are available to members of the campus community 24 hours a day, seven days a week for onsite locations.
-You may request a safety escort by calling 334-244-3424 or by stopping by the University Police Department service desk and a Police Officer will provide the service.
-The University Police Department does not provide escorts to locations off campus, but we can request that the Local Law Enforcement Agency meet you at your destination.
-Parking Tags
+Safety escorts are available to members of the campus community 24-hours a day, seven days a week, for onsite locations.
+You may request a safety escort by calling 334-244-3424 or by stopping by the AUM Police Department service desk and a Police Officer or Security Monitor will provide the service.
+The AUMPD does not provide escorts to locations off campus, but we can request that the Local Law Enforcement Agency meet you at your destination.

 Our objective is to manage parking resources efficiently, emphasizing customer service, so that students, faculty, staff and visitors are able to park without difficulty and lawfully.

-The following traffic guidelines should be followed when operating a motor vehicle on Auburn University Montgomery property.
+Follow the below traffic guidelines when operating a motor vehicle on AUM property:

-Speed for motor vehicles on University property ranges from 25 to 10 mph; 25 miles per hour on straight away and in parking lots 10 mph.
+- Speed for motor vehicles on AUM property ranges from 25 to 10 mph; 25 miles per hour on straight away and 10 mph in parking lots.

-Exceeding the speed limit or otherwise operating a motor vehicle in a reckless manner is grounds for revocation of parking and driving privileges on Auburn University Montgomery property.
+- Exceeding the speed limit or otherwise operating a motor vehicle in a reckless manner is grounds for revocation of parking and driving privileges on AUM property.

-Motor vehicle accidents which occur on university property should be reported to the University Police at 334-244-3424.
-Accident reports are available upon request for insurance purposes for a fee of $5.00.
+- Motor vehicle accidents which occur on AUM property should be reported to the AUMPD at 334-244-3424.
+Accident reports are available upon request for insurance purposes for a fee of $5.

 Traffic Violations and Penalties